 So last week I left the bar early and headed to his house, my mind on a night of heavy, hot sex and not much else.
 I’d been feeling at loose ends for a while with the kind of restlessness that cut deep.
 I figured a hot workout between the sheets was what I needed to shake things off.
-I let myself in and tossed clothes everywhere as I headed for his bedroom.
+I let myself in to his place and tossed clothes everywhere as I headed for his bedroom.
 Which meant by the time I got there I was buck naked, but then so was Gabe…and the woman on all fours in front of him.

 They both turned when I opened the door and his expression was comical.
-It was pain and glory, and as his eyes moved over me I saw some anticipation mixed in with a little dash of hope.
+It was pain and glory, and as his eyes moved over me I saw anticipation mixed in with a little dash of hope.
 God, these men.
 I swear you could offer them one million dollars or a threesome and they’d stay poor just to have with one helluva a story to tell their pals.